candacemonster/candace-woodbury/pages/about.md

 permalink: /about/
 ---

 I live with my husband and two dogs somewhere between where we were supposed to settle down and wherever we end up next.
-I’ve spent over a decade in the travel industry and another in environmental health—a combination that leaves you with very few illusions and a somewhat compromised relationship with work-life balance, but I'm working on it.
+I’ve spent over a decade in the travel industry and another in environmental health, a combination that leaves you with very few illusions and a somewhat compromised relationship with work-life balance, but I'm working on it.

 We don't have children in the traditional sense, which means our lives have been entirely rearranged by a succession of dogs.
-There was Tegan, Gavin, and Dexter (who pulled a *Benjamin Button* and somehow made it to nineteen).
-Then came two Norwegian elkhounds, Tove and Sigrun—full sisters who ran the household until cancer and old age took them.
+Tegan, Gavin, and Dexter (who pulled a *Benjamin Button* and somehow made it to nineteen) were our first children.
+Then came our first two girls, the Norwegian elkhounds, Tove and Sigrun.
+Full sisters who ran the household until cancer and old age took them from us tragically.
 Now there’s Sally, a rescued soul who walked into the quiet they left behind, and Bonnie, who brought immediate chaos.
 Between the grief and the dog hair, it’s rarely quiet.

-I write here because my thoughts don't fit anywhere else and I have a stubborn habit of paying attention.
-You’ll find essays on marriage, dogs, illness, travel, the outdoors, and that uneasy space between *“this looks fine”* and *“this can’t be it.”* There is no posting schedule, no brand strategy, and no sales funnel.
-It’s just a website.
+This repository exists because I decided some of my thoughts need a home.
+There is no posting schedule, brand strategy, or sales funnel here.
+It’s just me blogging when and because I feel like it.

 If you’re here specifically for Granulomatosis with Polyangiitis, I maintain a list of plain-language research and reliable links on my [GPA Resources](/gpa-resources/) page.

 ### contact

 I technically exist on social media, but I treat it with the neglect it deserves.
-If you need to reach me, skip the direct messages.
-An email to [hello@candacewoodbury.com](mailto:hello@candacewoodbury.com) works best—assuming I’m not outside, at a clinic, or being held hostage by a dog.
+If you need to reach me and don't have my digits for a quick text message, an email to [hello@candacewoodbury.com](mailto:hello@candacewoodbury.com) works best.
+Assuming I’m not outside, at a clinic, or being held hostage by a dog.